 Miriam Phillips, TDPS

-Faculty research inevitably informs teaching.
-Our faculty have conducted research on musics from the distant past to the present; on almost every continent in the world, in major libraries, cities, and cultures; on early artifacts, musical instruments and music manuscripts, as well as modern living traditions; and on live, recorded, artificially produced, or entirely lost sound.
-We regularly present our research in public lectures at conferences in the Baltimore-Washington area and around the world; participate in scholarly societies to share the latest developments in our fields; review musical performances and new publications; publish articles, books, and editions of music with academic presses; and hold positions of leadership in professional scholarly societies and as editors of scholarly journals.
+Faculty research informs teaching (see the individual faculty webpages).
+Our faculty have conducted research on musics from the distant past to the present; on almost every continent in the world in major libraries, cities, and cultures; on early artifacts, musical instruments, and music manuscripts, as well as modern living traditions; and on live, recorded, artificially produced, or entirely lost sound.
+We regularly present our research in public lectures at conferences in the Baltimore-Washington area, United States, and around the world; participate in scholarly societies to share the latest developments in our fields; review musical performances and new publications; publish articles, books, and editions of music with academic presses; and hold or have held positions of leadership in the leading international and national professional scholarly societies and as editors of scholarly journals and books.

 During the academic year, the Divisions of Musicology & Ethnomusicology and Theory/Composition sponsor the Music Scholars Lecture Series, which brings distinguished scholars to the campus to speak to graduate students.
 Students and faculty present their research at regular Friday-afternoon colloquia.
 Faculty and students also belong to and participate in the Capital Chapter of the American Musicological Society and the Mid-Atlantic Chapter of the Society for Ethnomusicology.
-Students may submit research papers to the AMS Capital Chapter for the yearly Irving Lowens Award for Student Research.
+Students may submit research papers to the AMS Capital Chapter for the yearly Irving Lowens Award for Student Research and to MACSEM for the Hewitt Pantaleoni Prize.

 Click here to view upcoming guests in the Music Scholars Lecture Series.